dansanderson/mega65-welcome-guide/try-this-first.md

 ## On-boarding

 When you turn your MEGA65 on for the first time, it prompts you for some initial settings.
 The most important setting is the video mode.
-Use the tab key to cycle between digital video without sound over HDMI vs. with sound over HDMI ("enhanced"), and PAL 50Hz vs. NTSC 60Hz display modes.
+Use the Tab key to cycle between digital video without sound over HDMI vs. with sound over HDMI ("enhanced"), and PAL 50Hz vs. NTSC 60Hz display modes.
 Press Space to test a video setting to make sure it works with your monitor.

 Take this opportunity to test your audio set-up.
 Press the `A` key to play a musical tone.
 If you are using audio over HDMI, make sure the video mode is set to "Enhanced (with sound)."

-The "CRT emulation" option is a fun choice when using a modern flat panel display.
+The "CRT emulation" option is a fun choice when using a modern flat panel display: it adds vertical gaps between pixels to simulate the CRT raster line.
 Try it to see if you like it: press the `C` key to toggle it on and off.

 You can ignore the "Time" setting for now.
 We will discuss the Real-Time Clock later in this guide.
 All of these settings can be adjusted later.